1stdibs/WrapModel/README.md

 2. `forSerialization: Bool` - if true, only those model properties whose serialization mode is `.always`

 `currentModelDataAsJSON(withNulls:Bool)` is also available and returns a JSON string including only model properties whose serialization mode is `.always`

-If you'd like the current data as a JSON string, `currentModelDataAsJSON` will return that.

-The `jsonDictionaryWithoutNulls()` function provides the same functionality, calling through to `currentModelData()` and assuming the output is for serialization.

 ## <a name="goals"></a>Goals
 (in more depth)